phase2/particle/README.md

 It's almost all done in `config.yml`.
 End all paths with a `/` please (i.e. `path/to/dir/`).
 The local `gulpfile.js` passes the `config` object to [`p2-theme-core`](https://github.com/phase2/p2-theme-core) - which can be viewed at `node_modules/p2-theme-core/` (most stuff in `lib/`).

-Documentation for many of the features are found in `node_modules/p2-theme-core/docs/` – please help flesh them out!
+Documentation for many of the features are found in `node_modules/p2-theme-core/docs/` – those are [hosted here](http://p2-theme-core.readthedocs.org) too.

 ### Linting Config